wilsonify/wilsonify.github.io/content/recipes/BASIC MAPLE GRANOLA WITH ADDIN IDEAS18.md

 strawberries; walnuts and dried pears or figs; pecans and dried cherries; peanuts and dried

 apples or bananas.
-Just use whateverthefuck sounds good to you.
+Just use whateverthe  sounds good to you.

 ## Modifications
 Basically, 1 cup of whatever nuts you prefer.

-No millet?
-Fuck it, just add more oats.
+No millet?   it, just add more oats.

-Legit syrup can get kinda fucking expensive.
+Legit syrup can get kinda  expensive.
 But so can granola.
-Save up for the good shit.
+Save up for the good   .

 Or use any dried fruit you like.